 Should I get my own pole?

 No, but once you begin, you'll probably want to get one!
 There are a variety of pole brands that sell tension-mounted, temporary poles that can be easily installed with no drilling, screwing, or damage to your ceiling.
 You can buy your own pole here.
-Or, contact us, and we can help you buy what you need!
+Or, contact us - we sell poles and mats on a lease-to-own program.

 How long will it take to master pole?

 Like any other athletic discipline, mastering the art of pole requires dedication, patience, and lots of training.
 Most people practice for fun and fitness, but if you become interested in competitions or becoming a professional, we can develop a training and cross-conditioning regimen that will put you on the safe track to mastering those high-flying skills.